yt-dlp/yt-dlp/README.md

                                      could still contain some personal
                                      information (default)
-    --no-clean-infojson              Write all fields to the infojson --get-comments                   Retrieve video comments to be placed in the .info.json file.
-The comments are fetched
+    --no-clean-infojson              Write all fields to the infojson --write-comments                 Retrieve video comments to be placed in the infojson.
+The comments are fetched even
-                                     even without this option if the extraction is known to be quick
+                                     without this option if the extraction is known to be quick (Alias: --get-comments)
+    --no-write-comments              Do not retrieve video comments unless the extraction is known to be quick
+                                     (Alias: --no-get-comments)
     --load-info-json FILE            JSON file containing the video information (created with the "--write-info-json"
                                      option)